kundajelab/deeplift/README.md

 #(See "a note on final activation layers" in https://arxiv.org/pdf/1605.01713v2.pdf for justification)
 #For regression tasks with a linear output, target_layer_idx should be -1
 #(which simply refers to the last layer)
-#FYI: In the case of MxtsMode.DeepLIFT, the importance scores are also called "contribution scores"
+#FYI: In the case of NonlinearMxtsMode.DeepLIFT, the importance scores are also called "contribution scores"
 #If you want the multipliers instead of the contribution scores, you can use get_target_multipliers_func
 deeplift_contribs_func = deeplift_model.get_target_contribs_func(
                             find_scores_layer_idx=find_scores_layer_idx,